Benjamin Jensen

-Benjamin Jensen (born 13 April 1975 in Mandal, Vest-Agder) is a Norwegian decathlete.
+Benjamin Jensen (born 13 April 1975) is a Norwegian decathlete.
 He represented Mandal og Halse IL, IK Tjalve and IL Norna-Salhus during his active career.
 His personal best in decathlon is 8160 points, achieved in August 1999 in Roskilde.
 This is the former Norwegian record.

+Jensen was the first All-American decathlete for the Minnesota Golden Gophers track and field team, finishing 3rd in the decathlon at the 1997 NCAA Division I Outdoor Track and Field Championships.